geofflamrock/stack/README.md

         --working-dir    The path to the directory containing the git repository.
-Defaults to the current directory -s, --stack          The name of the stack to create the branch in -n, --name           The name of the branch to add
+Defaults to the current directory -s, --stack          The name of the stack to create the branch in -n, --name           The name of the branch to add --yes            Confirm the removal of the branch without prompting
 ```

 ### Remote commands <!-- omit from toc -->